 The Site is anticipated to be redeveloped for primarily residential development with some mixed-use commercial.
 Development plans are being prepared, but no specific development has been identified at this time.
 The area of the Site with low level petroleum-impacted soils will primarily be covered by concrete building slabs or removed from the site during site redevelopment.
 However, some of these impacted soils present a vapor intrusion risk to the anticipated development if these soils remain in place.
-It is anticipated that the future redevelopment plans will include a combination of limited hot-spot removal or remediation and site capping plan for the areas with identified impacts.
+It is anticipated that the future redevelopment plans will include a combination of limited hotspot removal or remediation and site capping plan for the areas with identified impacts.
 Natural attenuation is the anticipated remedy for the low-level groundwater impacts.
 It's anticipated that some of the site-capping will be conducted in conjunction with the proposed redevelopment.

-All solid wastes generated at the Site, including contaminated soil and other solid wastes generated during response actions associated with this USEPA Cleanup Grant, will be disposed of properly at either a Wisconsin Chapter 289, Stats., licensed landfill or in a manner consistent with the applicable provisions of WAC NR 718.
+All solid wastes generated at the Site, including contaminated soil and other solid wastes generated during response actions associated with this USEPA Cleanup Grant Application, will be disposed of properly at either a Wisconsin Chapter 289, Stats., licensed landfill or in a manner consistent with the applicable provisions of WAC NR 718.
+Final approval of the proposed disposal option, on or off-site, will be in writing and authorized as a component of the Remedial Action Plan (RAP) to be reviewed and approved by WDNR.